jorgebucaran/hyperapp/docs/keys.md

   </ul>
 ```

-By setting the `key` property on a [virtual node](/docs/virtual-node.md), you declare that the node should correspond to a particular DOM element.
+By setting the `key` property on a [vnode](/docs/virtual-node.md), you declare that the node should correspond to a particular DOM element.
 This allow us to re-order the element into its new position, if the position changed, rather than risk destroying it.

 ## Gotchas